 We often get questions about how to handle a life insurance policy.
-Since life insurance benefits are tax free when they are paid from one spouse to another, it makes more sense to keep the title of the policy under your own name rather than having the policy owned by a Living Trust.
+Since life insurance beneficiaries receive benefits that are tax free when they are paid from one spouse to another, it makes more sense to keep the title of the policy under your own name rather than having the policy owned by a Living Trust.
 However, since it’s often a large amount (think between $250,000 and $1,000,000) the assets in a life insurance policy may trigger a probate if they aren’t properly designated to your heirs, even if the assets are assigned to them in the Will itself (see our post on What a Will Won’t Do for a more detailed explanation of this point).

 So…how should you handle your life insurance policy?